-A wedding ceremony is sometimes overlooked, as the let’s be honest the less fun part of the wedding, that most couples want to get over and done with.
+Wedding ceremonies are sometimes overlooked, as the let’s be honest the less fun part of the wedding, that most couples want to get over and done with.
 There is a lot more focus and time spent on planning the wedding meal and evening reception, and not everyone gives much thought about the type of wedding ceremony they want.
 But it doesn’t need to be this way!
-There are some amazing wedding celebrants out there who can really make your wedding ceremony fun, personal, and make it one to remember.
-It’s still an important part of your wedding day, to celebrate your love story, and isn’t that why you’ve gathered all your closet family and friends.
+You’ve probably heard of a civil ceremony or a church ceremony, but have you heard of a celebrant ceremony?
+If not keep reading as I chat to the lovely Sam a wedding celebrant who explains all about what a wedding celebrant is and how it could be a great option for your wedding day.

 For those who might not know what is a celebrant ceremony?

 A celebrant led ceremony allows couples to have a truly personalised, unique wedding that celebrates who they are as a couple, and without the strict, traditional restrictions found in religious or civil ceremonies.